FACT - FLUTe Activated Carbon Technique

 The FACT is an innovative method developed by FLUTe for mapping the dissolved phase contaminant distribution in a sealed borehole with 6" to 3' resolution.

 FLUTe liner systems should be installed as quickly as possible after the hole is drilled to minimize cross connection effects of the borehole water on the pore water in the open borehole.

-The FACT is typically left in place for 48 hours for a vadose zone installation to allow the diffusion process from the formation into the carbon.
+Vadose Zone: The FACT is typically left in place for 48 hours for a vadose zone installation to allow the diffusion process from the formation into the carbon.

-Academic Analysis of the FACT: A master's thesis is available by Monique Beyer of the Danish Technical Univ. which is a rigorous assessment of the FACT analysis method and its use for a fractured rock site.
+Academic Analysis of the FACT: A master's thesis is available by Monique Beyer of the Danish Technical University which is a rigorous assessment of the FACT analysis method and its use for a fractured rock site.